icklers/platform-gitops-demo/docs/repository-management/03-cross-repo-coordination.md

     path: './'
   destination:
     server: https://kubernetes.default.svc
-    namespace: crossplane-claims # We deploy claims to a dedicated namespace
+    namespace: default # Composite Resources are now namespaced in v2
   syncPolicy:
     automated:
       prune: true
       selfHeal: true
 ```

-This is a more traditional ArgoCD Application, pointing to a single repository that contains all the infrastructure claims for the development environment.
+This is a more traditional ArgoCD Application, pointing to a single repository that contains all the infrastructure Composite Resources for the development environment.

 ## The Complete Workflow